Skip to main content

 Crystals

 The quartz crystal is made from a thin piece of quartz wafer.
 This wafer is made from silicon material.
-The wafer is tightly fitted and controlled between two parallel metalized surfaces which make an electrical connection.
-When an external voltage is applied to the plates, the crystal vibrates with a certain fundamental frequency which creates alternating waveform which swings between high and low levels.
+The wafer is tightly fitted and controlled between two parallel metalized surfaces, which make an electrical connection.
+When an external voltage is applied to the plates, the crystal vibrates with a particular fundamental frequency, which creates an alternating waveform that swings between high and low levels.
 This phenomenon is known as the piezoelectric effect.
-Due to this property, they are used in electronic circuits along with active components to create stable clock input to the processor.
+Due to this property, they are used in electronic circuits along with active components to create a stable clock input to the processor.

 quartz-crystal-oscillator.jpg